Sustainable, slow fashion designed in Byron Bay

 When faced with a crisis, we feel it’s our human duty to help wherever we can.
 We recently donated fabric masks to the local clinic in Bali near to our factory, and offered up our store as a drop off point for Rescue Craft Co which supports animals affected by the bush fires.

 A final note...

-We always want to provide you with full honesty and transparency in all that we do here at Dreamers & Drifters, and will continue to seek out ways to improve upon our ethical journey towards a more sustainable future.
+Hey we're not perfect, but we want to provide you with full honesty and as much transparency as possible in all that we do here at Dreamers & Drifters, and will continue to seek out ways to improve upon our ethical journey towards a more sustainable future.
 Read more about our story.